 While supplemental insurance will be helpful for some families, others may find that it’s more cost-effective if they just pay for long-term care plans themselves.
 If that’s the case for your family, you may need to start saving sooner rather than later.
 That way, you already have a good safety net on standby when you need it.

 There are many ways you can start saving up for a loved one’s health care costs.
 Here are a few to get you started:

-- Stick to a contribution schedule.S.
-News & World Report states you’ll be more likely to save money if you start small and make the process easier for yourself.
+U.S. News & World Report states you’ll be more likely to save money if you start small and make the process easier for yourself.
 Creating a schedule for when you add money to the savings will achieve those goals.
 Whether you start with $10 a week or 5 percent of each paycheck, pick an affordable amount that you can send to your long-term care fund and a timeline for when those contributions get added.
-Many financial organizations allow you to set up an auto debit that will take money from your checking accounts and deposit them directly into your savings on the schedule you choose.
+Many financial organizations allow you to set up an auto-debit that will take money from your checking accounts and deposit them directly into your savings on the schedule you choose.
 After you start to feel more comfortable in your ability to save, consider increasing how much you add each time.

 Wherever you save your money, in the beginning, it’s irrelevant as long as you’re saving money somewhere.
 What you are trying to do is create a new habit.